 For many women, it forces an impossible choice between keeping an unwanted or unsafe pregnancy, or taking risky and illegal options.
 And, as with Gerri, there are no good choices.

 If the right-wing politicians get their way, no woman will have a good choice.
 No woman will have a safe choice.
 No women will have a choice in their life, at all.
 We can’t let that happen.
 Not in Illinois, and not across America.

-We have to fight for Gerri Santro, and for every woman harassed by police and mangled by butchers and who died in hotel rooms or septic abortion wards in grim hospitals.
-We have to make sure our daughters and granddaughters never are denied their choices.
+We have to fight for Gerri Santoro, and for every woman harassed by police and mangled by butchers and who died in hotel rooms or septic abortion wards in grim hospitals.
+We have to make sure our daughters and granddaughters are never denied their choices.
 With your help, we’ll once again defeat the forces of reaction and misogyny, and make sure that stories like Gerri’s remain in the distant past.